Supreetp1608/Aps_portfolio/ant_colony.md

 Here is the C++ implementation of the ACO-based load balancing algorithm.
 This implementation collects CPU and memory usage metrics and uses ACO to distribute incoming requests to instances.

 ### Code

+Click [here](codes/ACO.cpp) to view the code for the Data Collection module.